birdshiu/NSYSU_Data_Structure_orig/108Course/08/readme.md

 huffman coding
 ===
-This is a huffman encoding file application.
+This is a huffman encoding file application.<br>
-You can use huffman.elf or main.cpp singly. if you wnat to use this in debian environment, suggest you run setup.sh first!
+You can use huffman.elf or main.cpp singly. <br>
+if you wnat to use this in debian environment, suggest you run setup.sh first!<br>

 # How to build
 * Compile cpp/hpp to elf: